 A visit to the orphanage combines really well with a stop at the Giraffe centre in Karen.
 A special viewing platform allows you to hand feed the giraffes here.

 With our Kenya fly-in safaris we always book you a day room, usually at Hemingways, a fabulous hotel in Karen, this enables you to really maximise your time and enjoy your arrival or departure day in comfort in Nairobi.

 If you would like a really special start or end to your holiday, consider The Emakoko in Nairobi National Park itself.
 This place is a real hidden gem - within half an hour of leaving the airport you can be on safari in the park, avoiding all Nairobi's notorious traffic!
 The rooms are wonderful and the food and drink superb.
 We visited in May 2016 and absolutely loved it.
 We were really surprised by the quality and quantity of wildlife and the Doctors 'Dawa' cocktail was the icing on the cake!

-This superb Safari Collection holiday includes stays at Giraffe Manor, Sasaab Samburu and Sala's Camp in the Masai Mara.
+This superb Safari Collection holiday includes stays at Giraffe Manor, Solio and Sala's Camp in the Masai Mara.